 In order to ensure that the information we must disclose in our filings with the Securities and Exchange Commission ("SEC") is recorded, processed, summarized and reported on a timely basis, we have developed and implemented disclosure controls and procedures.
-Our management with the participation of our co-chief executive officers and chief financial officer has reviewed and evaluated the effectiveness of our disclosure controls and procedures, as defined in Securities Exchange Act Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the "Exhange Act"), as of the end of the period covered by this Form 10-Q (the "Evaluation Date").
+Our management with the participation of our co-chief executive officers and chief financial officer has reviewed and evaluated the effectiveness of our disclosure controls and procedures, as defined in Securities Exchange Act Rules 13a-15(e) under the Securities Exchange Act of 1934, as amended (the "Exhange Act"), as of the end of the period covered by this Form 10-Q/A (the "Evaluation Date").
 Based on such evaluation, management has concluded that, as of the Evaluation Date, our disclosure controls and procedures were effective in ensuring that information that is required to be disclosed in the reports we file under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
+One of our co-chief executive officers has resigned since the date this report was originally filed.